Pierce County roadsides will get an annual makeover this spring and summer.

 Property owners who do not want the roadside vegetation adjacent to their properties sprayed with herbicides or mechanically trimmed can sign an “Owner Will Maintain” agreement with Pierce County.
 Under this agreement, the property owner agrees to maintain the vegetation.
 If the property owner does not meet the standards detailed in the agreement, the maintenance of the right-of-way reverts to the county.

-The agreement must be renewed each March.
 The owner must display a Pierce County-provided sign indicating their participation in the program prior to the application of herbicides.

-Anne Radford, Planning and Public Works public information specialist
+Anne Radford, Pierce County public information specialist